jenkinsci/atlassian-bitbucket-server-integration-plugin/acceptance-tests/readme.md

 This is, for example, handy when developing new tests and having to run the test over and over again, so that you don't have to wait for Jenkins to startup every single time.

-### Running an external Jenkins instance for testing
+#### Running an external Jenkins instance for testing

-Unfortunately, running a vanilla Jenkins instance (e.g. using a downloaded `war` or the maven `hpi` plugin) won't work because of some missing plugins that the Jenkins acceptance test framework seems to rely on, e.g.:
+Unfortunately, running a vanilla Jenkins instance (e.g. using a downloaded `war` or the maven `hpi` plugin) currently doesn't work because of some missing plugins that the Jenkins acceptance test framework relies on, e.g.:

 ```
 java.lang.RuntimeException: Test suite requires in pre-installed Jenkins plugin https://wiki.jenkins-ci.org/display/JENKINS/Form+Element+Path+Plugin
 ```

-The surest way to run a Jenkins instance for these tests is to clone the Jenkins [Acceptance Test Harness framework](https://github.com/jenkinsci/acceptance-test-harness) and run the `jut-server.sh` script:
+The surest and easiest way to run a Jenkins instance for these tests is to clone the Jenkins [Acceptance Test Harness framework](https://github.com/jenkinsci/acceptance-test-harness) and run the `jut-server.sh` script:

 ```
 git clone git@github.com:jenkinsci/acceptance-test-harness.git
 cd acceptance-test-harness
-./jut-server.sh
+JENKINS_VERSION=2.176.1 ./jut-server.sh
 ```

+Then copy-paste the base URL of the Jenkins instance (printed in the console) and use it to run the test as mentioned above.

 For more details see: [prelaunching Jenkins under test](https://github.com/jenkinsci/acceptance-test-harness/blob/master/docs/PRELAUNCH.md)